othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 - GPB0 – GPB7 and GPA0 – GPA7 to your pushbuttons.
 The GPIOs are pulled up to 3.3v by the module, so you should connect each pushbutton to ground.

 ## Software Setup

 Before proceeding with the software installation, ensure that you have the necessary software installed on your Raspberry Pi, including the GCC Compiler.

 If you haven't installed GCC Compiler, you can do so with the following command:

 ```
 sudo apt-get install -y gcc
 ```

+### Using the Setup Script

 Installation is done by copying `setup.sh`, `gamepad.c`, `scan.c`, and `gamepad.service` to a folder on your Raspberry Pi (or other Linux device) and running `sudo bash setup.sh`.
 The driver will compile and I2C will get configured, and then the script will ask whether you want to load the driver at startup.

+### Manual Compilation and Running

+If you prefer to compile and run the driver manually without using the setup script, follow these steps:

+1. **Compile the Gamepad Driver**: Navigate to the directory containing the `gamepad.c` file and compile it using the GCC Compiler with the following command:

+    ```
+    gcc -o gamepad gamepad.c
+    ```

+    This will create an executable file named `gamepad`.

+2. **Run the Gamepad Driver**: You can run the gamepad driver with the following command:

+    ```
+    sudo ./gamepad
+    ```

+    Note: The driver needs to be run with root privileges to access the I2C interface.

+3. **Set the Gamepad Driver to Run at Startup**: If you want the gamepad driver to run automatically at startup, you can add it to the system's service.
+First, open the `gamepad.service` file and make sure the path to the `gamepad` executable is correct.
+Then, copy the `gamepad.service` file to the `/etc/systemd/system/` directory and enable it with the following commands:

+    ```
+    sudo cp gamepad.service /etc/systemd/system/
+    sudo systemctl enable gamepad.service
+    ```

+    This will set the gamepad driver to start automatically at boot.

 ## Usage Instructions